Chart Color Schemes

 Lane Cove West demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Lane Cove West has a notably high educational attainment among residents aged 15 and above, with 55.7% possessing university qualifications.
-This figure exceeds the national average of 30.4% and the NSW average of 32.2%.
-The area's educational advantage is evident in various qualification types: Bachelor degrees at 35.2%, postgraduate qualifications at 15.9%, and graduate diplomas at 4.6%.
-Vocational pathways account for 20.8% of qualifications, with advanced diplomas at 10.4% and certificates also at 10.4%.
+Lane Cove West has a notably high educational attainment among residents aged 15 and above, with 55.7% holding university qualifications, surpassing the national average of 30.4% and the NSW average of 32.2%.
+This indicates a significant educational advantage for the area.
+Bachelor degrees are the most common at 35.2%, followed by postgraduate qualifications (15.9%) and graduate diplomas (4.6%).
+Vocational pathways account for 20.8% of qualifications, with advanced diplomas making up 10.4% and certificates also accounting for 10.4%.

-Educational participation is significantly high in Lane Cove West, with 32.5% of residents currently enrolled in formal education.
+Educational participation is notably high in Lane Cove West, with 32.5% of residents currently enrolled in formal education.
 This includes 11.4% in primary education, 8.2% in secondary education, and 6.1% pursuing tertiary education.

 Frequently Asked Questions - Education